handpoint/handpoint.github.io/smartposgetstarted.md

       <p>Now you can start accepting payments with your Handpoint PAX SmartPOS solution. </p>
       <p>Enter an amount, and click PAY.</p>
 intro:
-  title: Need more help, or want to learn how to review you business analytics, process a refund, or replace the printer paper?
+  title: Need more help?
+Want to learn how to process a refund, replace the printer paper, or view your business analytics?
   links: >
-    <a href="https://handpoint.imgix.net/Website%20refresh%20photos/spec-sheets/SpecSheets_HiLite_Oct19.pdf">Quick Start Guide</a><br>
+    <a href="https://handpoint.imgix.net.s3.amazonaws.com/dev.handpoint.com/Website%20refresh%20photos/spec-sheets/Handpoint%20SmartPOS%20Quick%20Start%20Guide%20v.0621.pdf">Quick Start Guide</a><br>
     <a href="https://handpoint.atlassian.net/wiki/spaces/PD/pages/10944616/Card+Reader+and+mPOS+app+FAQs">FAQs</a><br>
 ---